Table of Contents

 Abstraction is a core software engineering concept, and it’s more challenging to describe abstraction concretely than I originally thought.

-- What is Abstraction? - An introduction to Abstraction.
+- What is Abstraction? - An introduction to Abstraction

-- Cohesion and Coupling - My first attempt to describe Cohesion and Coupling.
+- Cohesion and Coupling - My first attempt to describe Cohesion and Coupling

-- Cohesion and Coupling - Take 2 - My second attempt to describe Cohesion and Coupling.
+- Cohesion and Coupling - Take 2 - My second attempt to describe Cohesion and Coupling

-- What is Cohesive Construction? - How to configure cohesive abstractions consistently.
+- What is Cohesive Construction? - How to configure cohesive abstractions consistently

-- Getting the Right Abstraction is Hard - How I adjusted the abstraction in a design I inherited.
+- Getting the Right Abstraction is Hard - How I adjusted the abstraction in a design I inherited

-See: Abstraction AI Agent
+See: Abstraction Interactive Interactive AI Notebook

 Design Pattern Foundations